agrabhishek/status-generator/README.md

 - Use Streamlit Cloud secrets UI for deployment
 - API keys are never logged or displayed

+## Disclaimer

+⚠️ **Important: Read Before Using**

+This is an **open-source project provided "as-is"** with no warranties or guarantees.

+**Please note:**
+- **Limited Testing:** This tool has undergone limited testing.
+Always test with your specific Jira setup before relying on it for critical reports.
+- **AI-Generated Content:** Reports use AI (LLMs) to generate summaries. **Always proof-read and validate AI-generated content** before sharing with stakeholders.
+- **Use at Your Own Risk:** The accuracy of reports depends on your Jira data quality and the LLM's interpretation.
+Verify all data before making business decisions.
+- **No Guarantees:** I do not guarantee accuracy, reliability, or fitness for any particular purpose.
+- **Starting Point, Not Final Output:** Use generated reports as a foundation to build upon, not as final deliverables.

+**Recommended Practice:**
+1. Generate your report
+2. Review all data points for accuracy
+3. Verify AI summaries match actual work completed
+4. Edit/customize as needed for your audience
+5. Double-check metrics and ticket counts

+**Contributions Welcome:** This is early-stage software.
+Bug reports, feature requests, and PRs are appreciated on GitHub!

 ## License

 This project is licensed under the [MIT License](LICENSE).